Apply to become a tutor!

 Remember to also read about what is involved in tutoring in your own degree programme!

-Common tutor training sessions will be organised for all tutors, and attendance is mandatory for all first-time tutors at the University of Helsinki in autumn 2024.
+Common tutor training sessions will be organised for all tutors, and attendance is mandatory for all first-time tutors at the University of Helsinki.